SPARCS-Mission/CDH/docs/zephyr/gpio.md

 ## Lessons Learned / Next Steps 🎯
 - Gained hands-on experience with Zephyr’s device tree and GPIO API.
-- Understood the build and flash workflow using `west`.
 - Next steps include exploring interrupts, multi-threading, and integrating other peripherals.

 ## References 📚